danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Notice there is no shard on the new worker nodes

-   To start the Shard rebalancer, connect to the coordinator node of the server group and then run the rebalance_table_shards SQL function on distributed tables.
+   To start the shard rebalancer, connect to the coordinator node of the server group and then run the rebalance_table_shards SQL function on distributed tables.

    The function rebalances all tables in the colocation group of the table named in its argument.
 You don't have to call the function for every distributed table.
 Instead, call it on a representative table from each colocation group.